CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/providers.md

 #### Supported provider types

 Cloud Application Manager integrates with many popular clouds.
-Here’s a full list of clouds Cloud Application Manager supports and their availability by Edition:
+Here is a full list of clouds Cloud Application Manager supports and their availability by Edition:

 | Clouds                                                                                                                | Enterprise <br> (Saas) | Enterprise <br> (Appliance) |
 | --------------------------------------------------------------------------------------------------------------------- | :--------------------: | :-------------------------: |